richardzcode/Dochameleon/website/docs/guide_github.md

 * icon
 * favicon

+### Assets

+In case you have assets like images, put them under `docs/assets` folder of your repo.
+Dochameleon will keep them so the references still work as usual.

 ### Home Page

 You may want to make README.md as home page instead of the default one.